erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Circuit Breaker to solve a production problem
+10. Design a structure that uses Circuit Breaker to tackle a production problem
 11. Create unit tests with 100% code coverage for Circuit Breaker
 12. Write a technical blog post explaining Circuit Breaker to beginners